TarodBOFH/tarodbofh.github.io/_posts/2020-08-31-simple-strategies-to-manage-techdebt-part-1.md

 while in the last entry of this series we will dive deeper by using it to help not only the teams but also the company to make better decisions, to react to changes and to reach its goals.

+> This post could not have been possible without some [awesome coworkers](https://www.linkedin.com/in/m%C3%B3nica-bartolom%C3%A9-9433686/)